sydneyztran/Docker-Project/docker.md

 After doing so, I was then able to download Docker from the following:
 - `sudo apt-get install docker.io`

-I then installed Docker Compose with:
+I then installed Docker Compose with the commands below, which was provided from the slides:
 - `sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
 - `sudo chmod +x /usr/local/bin/docker-compose`

-I verified that Docker Compose was installed with:
+To verified that Docker Compose was installed, I then used:
 - `docker-compose --version`

 However, it was important to make sure that the Docker service was active, I made sure to check the status with the command: